box/developer.box.com/guides/search/quick-start/create-metadata-template.md

 Creating a metadata template via the API requires an [Access Token][at] associated with a Box Admin or Co-Admin with permission to **create and edit metadata templates for your company**.
-If you are not sure who your token is associated with, make a quick API call to the [get current user endpoint][current-user].
+If you are not sure who your token is associated with, make an API call to the [get current user endpoint][current-user].
 The easiest way to obtain a token meeting these requirements, is to log in as an Admin or Co-Admin, pull up the application in the [Developer Console][dc], and click